yhli1016/Pmod/README.md

 Configuration
 -------------
-Configurations of available modules are stored in pmod/config.py as an instance of the *ModManager* class. bin/modcmd.py then imports this instance and call its methods to perform specified operations.
-Inside this class a dictionary named *available\_mods* contained all the module definitions.
+Configurations of available modules are stored in modulefiles/setup.py as an instance of the *ModManager* class. bin/modcmd.py then imports this instance and calls its methods to perform specified operations.
+Inside this class a dictionary named *available\_mods* contains all the module definitions.

 Each module is presented with an instance of the *Module* class, which has five
-lists: *environ*, *depend*, *conflict*, *command* and "alias".
+lists: *environ*, *depend*, *conflict*, *command* and *alias*.
 Each element of *environ* is a tuple with three elements: action to be performed, name of the environmental variable, and the string with which the environmental variable will be modified.
 Modules can have dependencies, conflicting modules,